-- 1. Calling the Department of Public Safety's emergency telephone line (718) 951-5444 or Extension 5445 may be dialed within the college's telephone system. - Reporting the information to any member of the Department of Public Safety or in person at the Public Safety Office located in Room 0202 Ingersoll Hall. - 3.
-All counselors are strongly encouraged when they deem it appropriate to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics. - 4.
-Victims or witnesses may report crimes to persons designated as Campus Security Authorities, who will then forward only the report of the crime without divulging the name of victim or witness to the Department of Public Safety for inclusion in the annual crime report.
+- 1. Calling the Department of Public Safety's emergency telephone line 718 951-5444 or Extension 5445 or 911 may be dialed within the college's telephone system. - 2.
+Reporting the information to any member of the Department of Public Safety or in person at the Public Safety Office located in Room 0202 Ingersoll Hall. - 3.
+Victims or witnesses may report crimes to persons designated as Campus Security Authorities, who will then forward only the report of the crime without divulging the name of victim or witness to the Department of Public Safety for inclusion in the annual crime report. - 4.
+All counselors are strongly encouraged when they deem it appropriate to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.

 The college recognizes the importance of confidentiality to victims and witnesses of crimes.
-For the purposes of providing crime statistics pursuant to the Campus Security Act in the College's annual crime report, victim and witness information will remain anonymous.
+For the purposes of providing crime statistics pursuant to the Clery Act in the College's annual crime report, victim and witness information will not be included.
 However, complete confidentiality cannot be guaranteed in all other contexts.